 With that I had to upgrade my tripod as well, because this camera was too heavy for the one I had.
 The tripod served me well for around 3 years, and I wouldn’t have known something is wrong with it until the day my dear friends on my tour to Iceland kept making fun of me and my flimsy tripod…. well, I never dropped my camera with it.
 One guy in the Iceland tour with a more expensive tripod gave his Sony a swim in the salty waters of the Atlantic ocean, and it never worked again.

 But my happiness with 7D didn’t last very long, because very soon I decided that now I need a full frame camera.
 This for real will take my photography on the very new level.
 And thankfully there was this Canon EOS 6D with WiFi and GPS that showed up on the market.
 It was just perfect for me at that point.
 It costed half of my salary, but I needed to have it.
-For the same reason that I needed 7D, now it was not enough for me.
+For the same reason that I needed 7D, that now was not enough for me.

 I must admit that shooting with a full-frame DSLR is fun.
 I love it, and it makes your life easier to use 50 mm as 50 mm, not as 85 and you can fit more than one person in the frame.